-Probation & Parole: Understanding
+Probation & Parole Guide

-Supervision After Release
+Probation & Parole: Understanding Supervision After Release

 Most violations don't happen because someone is trying to break the rules.
 They happen because expectations were unclear.

 Supervision after release can feel confusing, intimidating, and easy to get wrong — especially when no one fully explains the rules.
 Assumptions get made.
 Permission doesn't get confirmed.
 And small mistakes turn into serious consequences.
-This page is here to help you understand what probation and parole actually are, how they differ, and how to avoid common mistakes that send people back into the system unnecessarily.

 From Felon Friendly Jobs Now — built to support people navigating life after incarceration.